Erland Koch

 Erland Koch (3 January 1867 – 29 April 1945) was a German sport shooter who competed in the 1912 Summer Olympics.

-He won the bronze medal in the clay pigeons team event.
+He won the bronze medal in the team trap event.
 He also competed in the running deer, single shots event and finished thirteenth.
-In the running deer, double shots event he finished 17th and in the trap competition he finished twelfth.
+In the running deer, double shots event he finished 17th, and in the trap competition he finished twelfth.

 He was killed in action during World War II.